Chess (musical): 1990s

 The seven-month-long 1990 American tour acknowledged the ending of the Cold War.
 The tour starred Carolee Carmello, John Herrera, and Stephen Bogardus and was staged by Des McAnuff.
 Playwright Robert Coe worked with McAnuff on revising the show, mostly using the Nelson script and restoring most of the original song order from the British version of the musical and deleting the new songs written for the American version.
 A UK tour starring Rebecca Storm and mostly based on the London production, was a bigger success.

 Once the Soviet Union fell, the modernization attempts died out: A Tim Rice rewrite played a brief run off Broadway in 1992 and set the show back to 1972.
 In 1990, a production was staged at the Marriott Theatre in Lincolnshire, Illinois.
 Directed by David H. Bell and starring Susie McMonagle, David Studwell and Kim Strauss, it featured another reworking of the Nelson script.
-Bell's version has been performed in Sacramento, California and Atlanta, Georgia.

 A 1990 production in Sydney, Australia, directed by Jim Sharman, was a critical and popular success at the Theatre Royal.
 It used a new version of the book rewritten primarily by Rice to streamline the plot, using parts from each of the previous versions, as well as his original conception for the American version.
 It starred Jodie Gillies as Florence, David McLeod as Frederick, and Robbie Krupski as Anatoly, and featured John Wood as Alexander, David Whitney as Walter, Laurence Clifford as the Arbiter, and Maria Mercedes as Svetlana.
 The action was shifted to an international hotel in Bangkok during the chess championships.
 No cast recording was made of this version.
 Both acts took place at a single chess match in a single city (Bangkok) in the late 1980s.
 Florence's nationality was changed from Hungarian to Czech, with an accompanying change in the lyrics of "The American and Florence" from "Budapest is rising" to "Prague and Mr. Dubček".
 The shift in time also led to a considerably different atmosphere, and a line changed in "Embassy Lament" addressing the fall of the Berlin Wall.
 As in the British version, Anatoly defects from the Soviet Union, wins the match, then decides to return to the Soviet Union at the end, leading to the possibility that Florence's father, if he is still alive, will be released from prison.
 Many of the numbers from the British version were lengthened considerably, with an extended "One Night in Bangkok" near the top of the show.
 "Heaven Help My Heart" ended the first act, with "Anthem" and "Someone Else's Story" (sung by Svetlana with new lyrics) in the second.
 "The Soviet Machine" and "The Deal" were also extended considerably.
 A later Australian production played at the Princess Theatre, Melbourne, in 1997, with Barbara Dickson as Florence (she had sung Svetlana on the original studio cast album).
 Co-stars included Derek Metzger and Daryl Braithwaite.